-Being Batman within the frame of a video game has never been so thrilling as during one of Rocksteady's previous two games featuring the DC Comics icon.
-The London-based studio produced Arkham Asylum in 2009, leading to substantial plaudits, and 2011's Arkham City was better still, for my money anyway, taking the action outside of Gotham's infamous institution for the insane and onto the crime-polluted streets and sewers of the wider metropolis.
+Being Batman in a video game has never been more thrilling than during Rocksteady's last two games featuring the DC Comics icon.
+The London-based studio produced Arkham Asylum in 2009, leading to substantial plaudits, and 2011's Arkham City was even better, for my money anyway, taking the action outside of Gotham's infamous institution for the insane and onto the crime-polluted streets and sewers of the wider metropolis.

 In practice, though, the Batmobile is a fiddly, fidgety contraption that may well take a while to satisfactorily tame.
 What I play skips any kind of tutorial proper, and it's likely that the full, final game will break the player into the car's many powers slowly.
 But all the same, I regularly found myself pressing the wrong button while in control of Rocksteady's vision of the Dark Knight's powerful wheels, ejecting from the driver's seat when I meant to boost, or activating its guns-blazing, chassis-strafing battle mode when I was simply trying to back up from a wall I wasn't supposed to be parked in.
 In my hands, the Batman of Arkham Knight wasn't quite as cool as his cinematic depictions have presented him.

-"Batman is not indestructible – he is just a guy in a suit, and that vulnerability is evident.
+"Batman is not indestructible—he is just a guy in a suit, and that vulnerability is evident.
 We've this personal story that sees his own agenda come to the fore.
-The story that we're telling is very emotional – it certainly feels that way to us.
+The story that we're telling is very emotional—it certainly feels that way to us.
 And the way it's revealed and developed is paced really nicely across the missions.
-If you're a massive Batman nerd, while our story is a new one, there's tonnes of stuff in here that you'll identify with, and things that will resonate with you.
+If you're a massive Batman nerd, while our story is a new one, there's tons of stuff in here that you'll identify with, and things that will resonate with you.
 And if you're not, then it's still a great action-adventure game, which just happens to have Batman in it."

 Prefer real blows to virtual combos?
 Visit Fightland.

-Elsewhere, the Riddler's been busy, converting sections of the city's sewers into traps-laden tracks for the Batmobile to blast through – the one I take a few laps around has controllable platforms that slide in and out above a watery death, and it's up to the player to hit the right button at the right time, while keeping up the car's momentum, to beat the Riddler's time limit.
-It's a fun distraction, but it is just that – these courses are something I'll probably visit only sporadically during the story proper, unless I need to in order to progress, and come back to after the plot's completed.
+Elsewhere, the Riddler's been busy, converting sections of the city's sewers into traps-laden tracks for the Batmobile to blast through—the one I take a few laps around has controllable platforms that slide in and out above a watery death, and it's up to the player to hit the right button at the right time, while keeping up the car's momentum, to beat the Riddler's time limit.
+It's a fun distraction, but it is just that—these courses are something I'll probably visit only sporadically during the story proper, unless I need to in order to progress, and come back to after the plot's completed.
 The Gotham City Police Department is open for business in Knight, too, and Batman can apprehend criminals and drop them down into the cells across the course of the game.
-There's more – new gadgets, new-to-the-series allies, and the constant threat of the Arkham Knight's militarised forces, who come at you in tanks and armoured cars.
+There's more—new gadgets, new-to-the-series allies, and the constant threat of the Arkham Knight's militarized forces, who come at you in tanks and armored cars.
 It must have been tough for Rocksteady to know exactly where to draw the line on all this new-gen-facilitated stuff, given the increased power of today's home consoles.

 "This project is the final Batman game for us, and it's been an emotional rollercoaster," Perkins concludes.
 "We're sad that it's coming to an end."
 The rest of us will have to wait and see what tears roll when the game's credits do.

-Batman: Arkham Knight is released for PS4, Xbox One and PC on the 23rd of June.
+Batman: Arkham Knight is released for PS4, Xbox One, and PC on June 23.